Matte vs Glossy Screens, Laptops, Monitors and other Computer Accessories

 |Wider viewing angle||Irrelevant: I seat in front of monitors, not at their side||Narrower viewing angle, but it does not bother me|

-As a designer, photographer and artist, I find glossy monitors absolutely unsuitable for graphics work which requires colour accuracy.
-Also, I noticed that glossy monitors damage my eyes, so I cannot consider a glossy screen as suitable for serious usage.
-I am very happy that I managed to find a matt screen monitor and that my old laptop that has no glossy parts at all still works, so I can afford to work for hours every day without pain in my eyes.
+As a designer, photographer and digital artist, I find glossy monitors absolutely unsuitable for graphics work which requires colour accuracy.
+I also noticed that glossy monitors strain my eyes, so I cannot consider a glossy screen suitable for prolonged, serious usage.
+I am very happy that I managed to find a matt screen monitor and that my old laptop that has no glossy parts at all still works, so I can work for many hours every day without any pain in my eyes.

 P.S.
 Dear manufacturers, your customer does not want to suffer because some marketing guys think that shiny things are better; instead, the customer wants to have a choice of matt surface of screens, laptops and other computer accessories.